top of page

 Canon EOS 620 Look through the viewfinder

-All information about this ingenious and robust autofocus SLR camera can be found in the video.
+You can find all the details and information about this ingenious and robust autofocus SLR in the video below.

 Here you can find my video about the camera - external link to YouTube